ONSdigital/dp-census-search-prototypes/README.md

 #### Setting up data

-Using test.csv file to upload geo location docs into Elasticsearch, data in here is made up but structurally based on what data we do have in the geoportal (example [here](https://geoportal.statistics.gov.uk/datasets/london-assembly-constituencies-december-2018-boundaries-en-bfc/geoservice)) and what is expected by Elasticsearch.
+Using `test-data/datasets.csv` file to upload geo location docs into Elasticsearch, data in here is made up but structurally based on what data we do have in the geoportal (example [here](https://geoportal.statistics.gov.uk/datasets/london-assembly-constituencies-december-2018-boundaries-en-bfc/geoservice)) and what is expected by Elasticsearch.

 The model works for versions 6.7 and 6.8.
 A slight tweak to the mappings.json file to get it working with version 7.*.* by removing extra nest of `doc`.